21 April 2023

 • MAME 2000: I do not touch them, this is a 20 years old MAME for low-end computers

 • MAME 2003: That’s a fallback core for games that do not run in FBNeo.
 Very little use, however.
-The "Plus" version of 2003 might be worth a try as it implements further changes, but it can be very buggy.
+The "Plus" version of 2003 might be worth a try as it implements further changes, but it can be very buggy (the plus version stabilized on Silicon Macs over the past few months a bit).
 Supports the Run-Ahead feature as a big plus.

-• MAME 2010: Another fallback core for games that do not run in FBNeo.
+• MAME 2010: No support of Silicon Macs, immediately crashes.
+Another fallback core for games that do not run in FBNeo.
 Not as stable as MAME 2003, however.
 Does however not support the Run-Ahead feature.

 6 comments: